jacobkap/crimebythenumbers/docs/choropleth-maps.md

 ## Spatial joins

 What we want to do with these Census tracts is to find out which tract each shooting occurred in and sum up the number of shootings per tract.
 Once we do that we can make a more accurate hotspot map by mapping at the Census tract level and being able to measure shootings-per-tract.
-A spatial join is very similar to regular joins where we can merge two data sets based on common variables (such as state name or unique ID code of a person).
+A spatial join is very similar to regular joins where we merge two data sets based on common variables (such as state name or unique ID code of a person).
 In this case it merges based on some shared geographic feature such as if two lines intersect or (as we will do so here) if a point is within some geographic area.

 Right now our "officer_shootings_geocoded" data is in a data.frame with some info on each shootings and the longitude and latitude of the shooting in separate columns.
 We want to turn this data.frame into a spatial object to allow us to find which tract each shooting happened in.
 We can convert it into a spatial object using the `st_as_sf()` function from `sf`.
-Our input is first our data, "officer_shootings_geocoded".
-Then in the `coords` parameter we put a vector of the column names so the function knows which columns are the latitude and longitude columns to convert to a GEOMETRY column like we saw in "philly_tracts" earlier.
+Our input is first our data, officer_shootings_geocoded.
+Then in the `coords` parameter we put a vector of the column names so the function knows which columns are the longitude and latitude columns to convert to a "geometry" column like we saw in "philly_tracts" earlier.
 We'll set the CRS to be the WGS84 standard we saw earlier but we will change it to match the CRS that the Census tract data has.

 ```r